Child left in hot car while father went to work at LI mall

-GARDEN CITY, Long Island (WABC) --A father on Long Island was arrested Sunday for leaving his young child in a sweltering car while he went to work at the mall.
+GARDEN CITY, Long Island (WABC) --A father on Long Island was arrested Sunday for allegedly leaving his young child in a sweltering car while he went to work at the mall.

-The 2-year-old boy was discovered by Nassau County Police in the parked car on the second level parking lot by Roosevelt Field Mall in Garden City.
-Police say his father, Kailym Rodriguez, 26, was working a security shift at Macy's.
+The 2-year-old boy was discovered by Nassau County police in the parked car on the second level parking lot by Roosevelt Field Mall in Garden City.
+Police say his father, 26-year-old Kailym Rodriguez, was working a security shift at Macy's.

-Police were able to rescue the child through an open window an unlocked door.
-The young boy was sweating profusely and began to cry.
+Police were able to rescue the child through an open window and unlocked door.
+He was said to be sweating profusely and began to cry.

 He was placed in an air conditioned police car until ambulances arrived.

 Approximately an hour and a half later, Rodriguez returned to the car after his shift and was placed under arrest.

 Rodriguez is charged with reckless endangerment and endangering the welfare of a child.
-He will be arraigned in court on Monday.
+In court documents, he claims he was only in the mall for a half an hour while looking for his grandmother.

 The 2-year-old is now in the care of Child Protective Services.